- ANTI-MONEY LAUNDERING AND COUNTERING FINANCING OF TERRORISM

 Designated Non-Financial Businesses and Professions and Casinos Sector Risk Assessment – December 2019

 The Designated Non-Financial Businesses and Professions and Casinos Sector Risk Assessment (DNFBP SRA) is a review of the characteristics of the sectors covered by the AML/CFT Act - lawyers, conveyancers, accountants, real estate agents, high value dealers and the New Zealand Racing Board.
-The SRA is intended to help AML/CFT supervisors understand the money laundering and terrorism financing risks across these sectors and assist reporting entities by providing guidance on the specific risks and vulnerabilities relevant to their business.
+The SRA is intended to help the Department understand the money laundering and terrorism financing risks across these sectors and assist reporting entities by providing guidance on the specific risks and vulnerabilities relevant to their business.

 NZ Police Financial Intelligence Unit National Risk Assessment